How do I know if I have cysts?

 - Your doctor suspects ovarian cancer.

-If you have an ovarian cyst, your OB/GYN may recommend an ovarian cystectomy if you also:
+Your OB/GYN may also recommend an ovarian cystectomy if you:

 - Take birth control pills.